taetscher/taetscher/README.md

 #### Personal Projects

 - [handballStats](https://github.com/taetscher/HBS)
     - This is a personal project, where statistics of Handball teams playing in the highest leagues of the Swiss Handball Federation (SHV) are scraped from the SHV's website, then cleaned and [visualized interactively using GitHub Pages](https://taetscher.github.io/HBS/) and D3.js.
+It features automatic updates via a raspberry pi set up to scrape data in 45 minute intervals on Wed, Sat and Sun between 10:00am and 23:00pm.

 #### Projects from University